rkonoplev/dniester/docs/en/DATABASE_GUIDE.md

 # Database Guide – Phoebe CMS

-This comprehensive guide covers database schema, setup, migration, and troubleshooting for Phoebe CMS.
+This comprehensive guide covers the database schema, setup, migration, and troubleshooting for Phoebe CMS.
 The schema supports both **clean installations** and **migrated data from Drupal 6**.

 ## Table of Contents